 I design and deliver workshops for organisations and professional groups seeking to strengthen resilience, clarity, and relational effectiveness.

 These programmes are grounded in psychology, physiology, organisational research, and Gestalt practice.
-They combine conceptual understanding, experiential learning, and practical tools.
+They are based on real work situations and on what is happening in the room, using live experience as the main learning material.

 Workshops are used both in high-demand contexts and in offsites and development settings to deepen engagement, dialogue, and shared understanding.